nathanielDaley/se_project_spots/README.md

 - Flat BEM file structure
 - Media Queries
 - CSS Grid
+- Javascript

 ## Plan on improving the project

-- Implement Edit Profile, New Post, and Like buttons
+- Implement New Post, and Like buttons
+- Show a larger version of an image when an image is clicked
 - Add more media queries